thexerocouk/thexerocouk.github.io/_posts/2025-06-14-hidden-wifi.md

 ---

-I have received alot of queries recently, around hidden SSIDs, specifically if there is any security implications of it.
-After all, if no one can see my network, then no body can possibly target it.
+I have received a lot of queries recently, around hidden SSIDs, specifically if there is any security implications of it.
+After all, if no one can see my network, then nobody can possibly target it.

 Now, lets clear up a few bits first, a hidden SSID is not a recommended security practice.
 A hidden SSID is actually known as a non-broadcasting SSID, and provides a false sense of security.
 Lets explore why this is the case.

 A standard WiFi network presents itself by sending out what is known as a Beacon frame.
 This beacon frame is used to actively broadcast itself as being available to connect to.
 A hidden, or non-broadcasting SSID on the other hand, still sends the same beacon frames, but with an empty SSID field.

 ![Hidden SSID](/images/ssid_hidden.webp)